Brigadiers

 St. Paul’s: the centre of the original City of London.
 Home to the eponymous cathedral, history-steeped livery companies, its own governing body and a financial district responsible for £2.7 trillion in transactions per day… and a host of good restaurants to sate them, of course.

 If you’re looking for restaurants near St. Paul’s Cathedral itself, you’ll be met mostly with speedy lunch spots and chains to feed the area’s workers.
-But head a little further east, and you’ll find a wealth of highly commendable eateries… –
+But head a little further north or east into the City, and you’ll find a wealth of highly commendable eateries…

 Brigadiers | 7 minutes’ walk

-Brigadiers ranks pretty highly amongst the restaurants in St. Paul’s.
+Brigadiers ranks pretty highly amongst the restaurants around St. Paul’s.

 Expect a decadent ruby-red and tobacco brown dining room, offset by huge chunks of animal that have been grilled, roasted and smoked in the restaurant’s tandoors, charcoal grills and classic Indian smokers.
 Dry tandoori masala ribeye; smoked Nepali bhutwa lamb belly ribs; and wood roasted Goan suckling pig are all on the menu.